anuptamang/wpGovSchoolTheme/README.md

-## Wordpress Theme for the government schools
+## Wordpress Theme for the government schools.